Sanya Malhotra

-Sanya Malhotra (born 25 February 1992) is an Indian actress who works in Hindi films.
-She began her career with supporting roles in the biographical sports film Dangal (2016) and the comedy Badhaai Ho (2018), both of which rank among the highest-grossing Indian films.
+Sanya Malhotra (born 25 February 1992) is an Indian actress who primarily works in Hindi films.
+She has had supporting roles in the sports film Dangal (2016) and the action film Jawan (2023), both of which rank among the highest-grossing Indian films.
+Her other commercially successful films were the comedy Badhaai Ho (2018) and the biopic Sam Bahadur (2023).